 Just don’t fall into the trap of feeling like you need to keep working at those rates forever.

-Pro Tip: It’s extremely difficult to determine an industry-wide “going rate” for freelance writing.
+Pro Tip: As we outline in our guide to freelance writing rates, it’s extremely difficult to determine an industry-wide “going rate” for freelance writing.
 You have to find a happy balance between the price you’re willing to work for and the value the client places on your work.
 A piece that’s worth $20 to one client may be worth $120 to another.